kstrassheim/active-learning-with-deep-learning-for-nlp/README.md

 Python-3, Jupyter-Notebooks, Pandas, PyTorch, HuggingFace-Lib

 ## Manual (Short)
 Both Active-Learning algorithms and the experimental runs are defined in experiments.py.
-The runtime of the experiments is about 6 days with an Geforce RTX 3090.
+The runtime of the experiments is about 6 days using Geforce RTX 3090.
 Afterward the experiments have to be converted to fit into the evaluation format using convert-result.py.
 The final results can be regarded in result-analysis.ipynb